thebirdsbeak/poetry_memorizer/README.md

 In progress:

 * Select random poem based on status (learning, memorised, all)
-* The ability to add new poems manually
+* The ability to edit existing poem

 Potential future additions: